Travel insurance buying guide

 It will usually be the cheapest option as it is the most basic, but more often than not, provides all the cover that you need.
 Remember to check things like restrictions and claim limits first, before opting for the cheapest policy.

 Annual or Multi-trip travel insurance

-Annual travel insurance, otherwise known as multi-trip travel insurance, provides cover for a 12 month period.
-If you are a frequent traveller or have a year of where you know you have more than say 2 holidays or trips planned, you may want to consider this type of policy to be the most cost effective for you.
+Annual travel insurance, otherwise known as multi-trip travel insurance, provides cover for a 12-month period.
+If you are a frequent traveller or know that you have a busy year of travelling ahead, you may consider this type of policy to be the most cost-effective for you.
 Many policies have a maximum length of stay per trip.
-This varies between providers but typically they can be between 30 and 45 days.
+This can vary between providers, but it is usually between 30 and 45 days.